ralphcomplido/Giphy-API/README.md

 ## Code Explaination

--The html only has 3 parts,
+- The html only has 3 parts,

---Buttons
+-- Buttons
---Add Buttons
+-- Add Buttons
---Show Results
+-- Show Results

 - The css is only used to put margins, add colors to buttons, and arrange the position of the sections.